samm40me/composer_cicd/Readme.md

-del-composer                   Removes Composer 2 from your Projects triggers                       Build CICD triggers against your GitHub Repo del-triggers                   Destroy your Build Triggers cleanup                        Drops the Bootstrap, Dev, Test and Prod Projects along with composer deploy                         Deploy Dags to Your Dev Project -- This Runs your Unit tests first tests                          Run your Airflow Unit Tests -- Make sure you run `make init` at least once before running this checks                         run pre-commit checks
+del-composer                   Removes Composer 2 from your Projects triggers                       Build CICD triggers against your GitHub Repo del-triggers                   Destroy your Build Triggers cleanup                        NUCLEAR OPTION!! ---Drops the Bootstrap, Dev, Test and Prod Projects along with composer deploy                         Deploy Dags to Your Dev Project -- This Runs your Unit tests first tests                          Run your Airflow Unit Tests -- Make sure you run `make init` at least once before running this checks                         run pre-commit checks

 ```

 ## Additional Reading